 See Zoom’s help page here for more information.

 Publicizing and sharing meeting links on social media can unfortunately invite unwanted participation by disruptive guests (e.g. “Zoombombing”).
 We therefore recommend only sharing the meeting link with invited participants.
-You can also protect your meeting by setting options for using a waiting room, setting a meeting password, and controlling screen sharing permissions.
+You can also protect your meeting by setting options for using a waiting room (required for SESYNC-hosted meetings), setting a meeting password, and controlling screen sharing permissions.
 See these articles for more guidance on how to change you Zoom settings and protect your meetings: